What is GDL?

 Teaching Your Teen to Drive

-Colorado implemented Graduated Driver Licensing (GDL) laws to help teenagers gain important driving skills gradually while limiting dangers.
-Whereas the GDL laws aren’t always convenient for busy parents and teens, their impact on saving young lives is indisputable.
+Colorado implemented Graduated Driver Licensing (GDL) laws to help teenagers gain important driving skills gradually while limiting risk.
+While the GDL laws aren’t always convenient for busy parents and teens, their impact on saving young lives is indisputable.
 Teen traffic deaths are down 67% since GDL laws went into effect in Colorado in 2005.

 Definitions and details

 Passenger restrictions: For the first six months, your teen cannot have any passengers under age 21, unless a parent or another licensed adult driver is in the vehicle.
-If after the first six months, you feel your teen is responsible enough to drive unsupervised with friends, he or she may do so with only one passenger under age 21 for the next six months.
+If after the first six months, you feel your teen is responsible enough to drive unsupervised with friends, he or she may do so but with only one passenger under age 21 for the next six months.
 Siblings and passengers with medical emergencies are exceptions.
-At any time, no more than one passenger is allowed in the front seat.
+No more than one passenger is allowed in the front seat at any time.

 Mandatory seat belts: By law, ALL teen drivers and passengers must wear seat belts (no sharing!).
 Teen drivers are also responsible for the safety of their passengers and can be ticketed if they are not properly wearing seat belts.